baijum/service-binding-documentation/docs/exposing-binding-data/intro-expose-binding.md

   used as the value, corresponding to the value of the `sourceKey` that is added as the key, in the binding Secret.
 Mandatory only if `elementType` is `sliceOfMaps`.

-The data model is same for CRD or CR annotations and OLM descriptors, but the syntax is different, which is explained in the respective sections.

 [provisioned-service]: https://github.com/k8s-service-bindings/spec#provisioned-service
 [direct-secret-reference]: https://github.com/k8s-service-bindings/spec#direct-secret-reference